webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 == Level ==

 The level is defined as a <code>key: value</code> string, such as "<code>level: production</code>" in <code>/etc/salt/grains</code>.
-That file is created when the VM boots for the first time from the salt master created it.
+That file is created when the VM is created using the salt master managed <code>/srv/opsconfig/userdata.txt</code> '''cloud-init'' boot script.

 Getting the level that the VM knows it has would be done like this: